Microsoft/azure-docs.pt-pt/articles/logic-apps/logic-apps-overview.md

 ### <a name="write-once-reuse-often"></a>Escreva uma vez, reutilize frequentemente

-Crie seus aplicativos lógicos como modelos de Azure Resource Manager para que você possa [automatizar a implantação de aplicativos lógicos](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) em vários ambientes e regiões.
+Create your logic apps as Azure Resource Manager templates so that you can [automate logic app deployment](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) across multiple environments and regions.

 ### <a name="built-in-extensibility"></a>Extensibilidade incorporada

-Se você não encontrar o conector para o qual deseja executar o código personalizado, poderá estender os aplicativos lógicos criando e chamando seus próprios trechos de código sob demanda por meio de [Azure Functions](../azure-functions/functions-overview.md).
+If you don't find the connector that you want to run custom code, you can extend logic apps by creating and calling your own code snippets on-demand through [Azure Functions](../azure-functions/functions-overview.md).
 Crie as suas próprias [APIs](../logic-apps/logic-apps-create-api-app.md) e [conectores personalizados](../logic-apps/custom-connector-overview.md) aos quais pode ligar a partir das aplicações lógicas.

 ### <a name="pay-only-for-what-you-use"></a>Paga apenas o que utilizar